A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 Goldendoodles come in three main sizes:

 Grasping these size categories helps prospective Goldendoodle owners select a dog breed that matches their home and lifestyle.
-Breeders might have different size definitions, so it's wise to inquire about their specific classifications.
+Breeders might have different size definitions, so it's wise to inquire about their specific classifications when it comes to choosing the right goldendoodle size.

 Miniature Goldendoodles, often referred to as “mini Goldendoodles,” are the smallest variety of this versatile breed.
 The mini goldendoodle size measures 17 inches or less and weighs between 25 and 35 pounds, making these compact dogs perfect for those who live in smaller spaces like apartments.
 Their compact size doesn't take away from their big personalities; a miniature goldendoodle is known for their high energy and affectionate nature, making them a joy to have around.